Conservative limits on primordial black holes from the LIGO-Virgo-KAGRA observations: The merger rates of primordial black holes

-Following Ref.~\cite{Aljaf:2024fru}, we simulate a given halo by partitioning it in up to ten mass shells and evolve them in time starting from a redshift of 12.
-This allows us to properly account for the position- and time-dependence of the dispersion velocity $v_{\text{disp}}$ of the PBHs and their density that is proportional to $\rho_{\text{NFW}}$.
-This allows us to evolve the orbital properties of the PBH binaries inside the halos through,
+In this work, we compute the merger rate from binary-single interactions by extending the analysis of Ref.~\cite{Aljaf:2024fru}.
+We simulate a given halo by partitioning it in up to ten mass shells and evolve them in time starting from redshift of $z=12$ to today.
+This allows us to properly account for the position and time dependence of the dispersion velocity $v_{\textrm{disp}}$ of the PBHs and their density that follows $\rho_{\textrm{NFW}}$.
+The evolution of orbital properties of hard PBH binaries inside the halos follows,

-with $f(m)=(m_1+m_2) (m_1\cdot m_2)$ and $F(e)$ and $D(e)$ being functions of the eccentricity of the binary.
-The $\rho_{\mathrm{env}}$ and $v_{\text{disp}}^{\text{env}}$, are to indicate that for all binaries we keep track of their environment's evolution (i.e. mass shell) from redshift of 12 to 0.
-If at any time step of our simulations, the semi-major axis $a$ approaches zero, we consider that binary to be merging.
-In this manner we evaluate the merger rate per halo of a given mass, at a given time.
-To get the total PBH merger rate from binary-single interactions for the entire range of dark matter halos at a given redshift, we use again Eq.~(\ref{eq:HMF}).
+with $f(m)=(m_1+m_2)\cdot (m_1\cdot m_2)$ and $F(e)$ and $D(e)$ being functions of the eccentricity of the binary (see Appendix \ref{app:halo_properries} for their explicit form).
+The $\rho_{\mathrm{env}}$ and $v_{\textrm{disp}}^{\textrm{env}}$, are to indicate that for all binaries we keep track of their environment's evolution (i.e. mass shell) from redshift of 12 to 0.
+We start our simulations with an initial sample at $z = 12$, consisting of early PBHs binaries that have survived GW mergers since their formation, and evolve them to present day $z=0$ using Eqs.~\eqref{eq:evol_a}--\eqref{eq:evol_e} for each mass shell.
+At each time step of the simulation, if the semi-major axis $a$ of a binary approaches zero, we consider that binary to have merged.
+The number of mergers at each time step is then rescaled by the number of binaries in the shell to obtain the merger rate per shell per time step.
+Summing over all shells gives the total merger rate per halo of a given mass at each time step (\eqref{eq:Rhalorescaled}).
+To obtain the comoving PBH merger rate from binary-single interactions over the entire range of halos at a given redshift, we again use Eq.~(\ref{eq:HMF}).

-Ref.~\cite{Aljaf:2024fru}, provides for monochromatic $30 \, M_\odot$ PBHs, all details on the calculation of the total merger rate due to direct captures and due to binary-single interactions.
-In this work we expand our calculations to study PBHs in the mass range of $5 - 80 \, M_\odot$.
-In performing the same type of simulations in this work, we have found the following rescaling formula on the total merger rates to be valid,
+Ref.~\cite{Aljaf:2024fru} provides, for monochromatic $30 \, M_\odot$ PBHs, all details on the calculation of the total merger rate due to direct captures and binary-single interactions, by evolving only hard binaries.
+In this work, we extended the analysis to include both hard and soft PBH binaries and performed simulations for 40 halos with their present day masses ranging $10^4 - 10^{15} \, M_\odot$, assuming PBHs to be monochromatic with mass $m_{\rm PBH} = 30 \, M_{\odot}$ and $f_{\textrm{PBH\,binaries}}=0.5$.
+We also run simulations for other PBH masses with $5-80 \, M_{\odot}$ found the following rescaling formula is valid for the comoving merger rate in terms of $m_{\textrm{PBH}}$: